nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## About this User Guide
 This user guide provides everything you need to know to get started with TeachMeSenpai and how to use its features.
 Head over to the [Quick Start](#quick-start) section to get started with setting up, or the [Features](#features) section to learn more about what TeachMeSenpai can do for you!
-If at any point there are any unfamiliar terms, you may head over to the [Glossary](#glossary) where for an explanation.
+If at any point there are any unfamiliar terms, you may head over to the [Glossary](#glossary) for an explanation.

 ### Navigating the User Guide